TheArtificial/theartificial.nl/source/blog/2018/02-02-connection-flows.html.md

 /gif of Echo dot, Aura, thermo/
 Connected home Things such as Echo dot, Withings Aura and Nokia thermo, do no actually need to be connected to an OS for continued use.
 They do use a OS and a App but only to set up a secure connection with a Wi-Fi network and to register with a user account.
 Once this connection is established, a user can use access these Things via any OS that is connected to the same Wi-Fi network and logged into the same user account.

-TODO : / Matrix of all stories together /